VeritasSoftware/WebsiteAIAssistant/Docs/README_MinimalAPI.md

 But, you can also implement a `Post Prediction Service`, in which you can return any response you want.

+Eg. you can return information about the predicted category from database or other source.

 Just implement the `IPostPredictionService` interface and register it in the DI container.

 ```csharp